Loki-Astari/ThorsSerializer/doc/usage.md

  * `jsonExport(<YourObject>, characteristics = Default);`
  * `jsonImport(<YourObject>);`

 Both these methods return an object that simply contains a reference to `YourObject` (no actual serialization happens).
-When this object is serialized to a stream using `operator<<` or `operator>>` respectively then will read the appropriate members and serialize them to the stream.
-Because the returned object contains a reference to the object that needs to be serialized there lifespan should be shorted than `YourObject` to avoid a dangling reference.
+When this object is serialized to a stream using `operator<<` or `operator>>` respectively then the code will read/write the appropriate members and serialize/deserialzie them to/from the stream.
+Because the returned object contains a reference to the object that needs to be serialized; the lifespan should be shorted than `YourObject` to avoid a dangling reference.
 Therefore it is usually best to just use them directly in the stream operation.

 ````c++
     std::vector<int>        data{1,2,3,4,5,6};